Stewart County DUI Court Process

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: You have the right to a trial by jury or a bench trial (where the judge decides the case).
-A jury trial involves a panel of citizens who will hear the evidence and decide your guilt or innocence.
+• Jury vs. bench trial: You have the right to a trial by jury or a bench trial (where the judge decides the case).
+A jury trial involves a panel of citizens who hear the evidence and render a verdict.
 A bench trial is decided solely by the judge.
-The decision of which type of trial is best for your case should be made with the advice of your attorney.

-• Common Defenses: Common defenses in DUI cases include challenging the validity of the traffic stop, questioning the accuracy of the breathalyzer or blood test results, and arguing that you were not impaired.
-Your attorney will explore all potential defenses based on the specific facts of your case.
+• Common defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer or blood test, arguing that the officer lacked probable cause to stop you, or presenting evidence that you were not impaired.

 Penalties for DUI in Stewart, GA